firebase/genkit/docs/evaluation.md

         inputOf: 'foo-step' }` would extract the input of step `foo-step` for this key.
-    *   `(trace) => string;` - For further flexibility, you can provide a function that accepts a Genkit trace and returns a `string`, and specify the extraction logic inside this function.
+    *   `(trace) => string;` - For further flexibility, you can provide a function that accepts a Genkit trace and returns `any`, and specify the extraction logic inside this function.
 Refer to `genkit/genkit-tools/common/src/types/trace.ts` for the exact TraceData schema.

-**Note:** The extracted data for all these steps will be a JSON string.
-The tooling will parse this JSON string at the time of evaluation automatically.
-If providing a function extractor, make sure that the output is a valid JSON string.
-For example: `"Hello, world!"` is not valid JSON; `"\"Hello, world!\""` is valid.
+**Note:** The extracted data for all these extractors will be the type corresponding to the extractor.
+For e.g. if you are using `context: {outputOf: 'foo-step'}` and foo-step returns an array of objects, then the extracted context will also be an array of objects.

 ### Synthesizing test data using an LLM